 Chalki retains several modest yet charming wooden houses.

-Prinkipo/Buyukada - "Casino de Prinkipo" and a Greek temple-like house
+Prinkipo/Buyukada: (left) "Casino de Prinkipo"; (right) a Greek temple-like house

 Samuel Cox described with these words the town of Prinkipo: